gokulnair2001/ePocket/README.md

 # ePocket
-ePocket is an All in One Payment App, comprises of Firebase Database and URL Functioning.
+ePocket is an all in One Payment App, comprises of Firebase Database and URL Functioning.

 ![Badge](https://img.shields.io/badge/License-MIT-yellow)
 ![Badge](https://img.shields.io/badge/Xcode-11.6-green)